ytrevor81/NFL-Stats-Library/README.md

 # Hall of Fame

-All of players in the NFL Hall of Fame are listed on this page.
+All players in the NFL Hall of Fame are listed on this page.
 Each link takes the user to the player's retired profile page.

 ![nfl-hof](https://user-images.githubusercontent.com/46886041/64142814-d5fa8900-ce37-11e9-82a7-2dd61cd3ac0d.PNG)